TheJacksonLaboratory/SAMPLER/README.md

 -FFPE TCGA-lung (LUAD and LUSC) WSIs using the single-scale tile-level features provided in [2]: https://zenodo.org/records/10360135

--CPTAC BRCA-WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360143
+-CPTAC-BRCA WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360143

 -CPTAC-LUAD WSIs using an inceptionV3 backbone pretrained on imagenet: https://zenodo.org/records/10360245